andy-byers/CalicoDB/README.md

 # CalicoDB
-CalicoDB is a tiny transactional key-value database library written in C++17.
+CalicoDB is a tiny key-value database library written in C++17.
-It exposes a small API that allows storage and retrieval of arbitrary byte sequences.
+It exposes a small API that allows transactional storage and retrieval of byte sequences from multiple key spaces.
 CalicoDB runs in a single thread and uses a B<sup>+</sup>-tree backend.
 It is intended for read-heavy embedded applications.